mvrdevelopment/spec/mvr-spec.md

 # Communication Format Definition

-MVR communication shall support the direct exchange of adjusted information.
+MVR communication shall support the direct or live exchange of adjusted information.
 The process remains the same as offline editing and then exporting an MVR file.
 With every export of MVR the information shall be either stored into an MVR file as specified or be updated live in the local network.
 Once one device has requested an MVR updated all other devices need to accept the data, compare with the current status before another export can be distributed in the network.
-This serial update process avoids multiple different versions at once.
+This serial update process avoids multiple different versions at the same time.
 In general conflicting data needs to be resolved by the users.

 ## Discovery
 Discovery of availble MVR communication devices shall be performed by mDNS...